"In the Midnight Brightly" by Kerry Wright, 2001, oils on canvas

 120cm x 90cm (4ft x 3ft)

-This large abstract was commissioned by my friends, David and Craig.
+This large abstract was commissioned by friends, David and Craig.
 They had moved to a smart city apartment here in Sydney and were keen to establish their own contemporary art collection.
 I had previously painted David’s portrait and they were looking to acquire a bright, exuberant abstract, which portrayed aspects of their individual personalities and also their life together as a couple.
 That was my brief.
 I have been interested in calligraphy from an early age.
 During the 1980s-1990s, I ran my own calligraphy business as a sideline.
 I counted several academic institutions and hospitals amongst my clientele, primarily engraving graduands' names onto academic certificates and diplomas.
 The advent of the computer with its many and varied font types put an end to that.
 I approached David and Craig’s commission by way of my background in calligraphy.
 The bold, swirling black lines, which dominate the composition, spell out their intertwined names, albeit cryptically.
 As for the title, “Gloria in excelsis David”, it is a play on the words of the Gloria, from the Tridentine Mass of the Roman Catholic Church.
 A tribute to David’s Irish ancestry, as well as to his cheeky, impious sense of humour.

 Monday, January 16, 2012